kitaS24/Engine7/README.md

 ##### IMPORTANT : for engine to launch, OpenAl32.dll should be present

-### CompilingOpenAl
+### CompilingOpenAL

-1. Compile OpenAL (openal-soft), guides can be found in readme for OpenAl or you can use this
+1. Compile OpenAL (openal-soft), guides can be found in readme for OpenAL or you can use this
 ```
 mkdir Build
 cd Build